 • for catalysis

 • for the medical field1Cf.
 Saito, N. et al. Future Prospects for Clinical Applications of Nanocarbons Focusing on Carbon Nanotubes.
-Advanced sciences, 2022 These include drug delivery, imaging and even medical devices.
+Advanced sciences, 2022: drug delivery, imaging and even medical devices.

-Yet, at the end of 2017, the “miracle” seems to have failed to materialize; functional industrial applications seem to be rare.
-Carbon nanotubes are difficult to combine with other materials, or when they can be combined, can lose the properties for which they were made2Fine felted nanotubes CAU research team develops new composite material made of carbon nanotubes, Kiel University, November 21, 2017.
+Yet, at the end of 2017, the “miracles” seem to have failed to materialize and working industrial applications are rare.
+Carbon nanotubes are difficult to combine with other materials, or when they are, they can lose the properties for which they were made2Fine felted nanotubes CAU research team develops new composite material made of carbon nanotubes, Kiel University, November 21, 2017.

 How much is on the market?

-But in 2019, less than 1 kg was reported in total nationally for 2018.
-This range illustrates the weight given by the public authorities to industrial and commercial secrecy, which prevents us from having a good understanding of the quantities and uses of these particles, despite the increasingly pressing requests for information from a growing number of actors.
-But above all, it is little compared to what the announcements around the promises of carbon nanotubes suggested.
+By 2016, between one and ten tons* of carbon nanotubes had been reported to the R-nano registry as having been produced and/or imported into France in 2015.
+However, in 2019, less than 1 kg was reported in total nationally for 2018.
+The declared volume increased to the 1-10 tonnes range in the 2020 and 2021 reports.
+This range illustrates the weight given by the public authorities to industrial and commercial secrecy, which prevents us from having a good understanding of the quantities and uses of these nanomaterials, despite the increasingly pressing requests for information from a growing number of stakeholders.
+Moreover, this quantity is very small compared to what was suggested by the announcements around the promises of carbon nanotubes.

 What are the risks?